 If you want a more traditional Chinese stir fry recipe with beef strips instead of ground beef, we would recommend this recipe!

-I like starting with broccoli and carrots (you can’t go wrong) but the veggies are entirely up to you.
+I like starting with broccoli and carrots (you can’t go wrong with this combo, pretty much ever!) but the veggies are entirely up to you.

 Try green beans, peas, corn, onion, scallion, celery, snap peas, eggplant, cauliflower, bell peppers of any color, your favorite dark greens (like spinach or kale), or mushrooms instead.
-The cooking process will be the same, but note that some veggies are faster/slower to cook through.
+Or some combo thereof!
+The cooking process will be the same, but note that some veggies are faster/slower to cook through; the quick cooking ones you add toward the end, like greens, for example.

-I found these really fast cooking soba noodles which are easy to just throw in the pan.
-But if you can’t find them or want to use something else, regular spaghetti, veggie-based pasta, or rice noodles will work.
-You can also use a grain like rice or quinoa in place of noodles!
+I found these really fast-cooking soba noodles at the grocery store.
+The noodles are easy to just throw in the pan.
+But if you can’t find them or want to use something else, regular spaghetti, veggie-based pasta, or rice noodles will work, too.

 Related: Meal Planning for Beginners (Meal Plan Template Inside!)

-Adding flavors to the beef stir fry sauce
+How to add flavors to this beef stir fry sauce

 Here, we’re using my favorite basic Asian-inspired sauce.
 But you can make it your own by adding sriracha or peanut butter.
 If you’re into it, you can also chop up extra garlic and ginger to throw into the sauce.
-Lime juice would be delicious too.
+Lime juice would be delicious, too, and especially right at the end, before serving.

-If you don’t have the ingredients or simply don’t feel like making the sauce, you can buy stir fry sauce at the store!
+If you don’t have the ingredients or simply don’t feel like making the sauce, you can buy stir-fry sauce at the store!
+There are so many to choose from these days.
+You could buy a couple of different kinds and experiment until you find one that you like the best.

 This ground beef stir fry can last in the fridge for up to 4 days.
-It’s freezer-friendly for up to 3 months!
-I recommend reheating it on the stove or in the microwave.
+It’s freezer-friendly for up to 3 months, too.
+I recommend reheating it on the stove or in the microwave and adding a little more water to rehydrate everything, or maybe a bit of that stir-fry sauce, too.
 Happy prepping!

 Related: 12 One-Pan Dinner Ideas You Can Also Meal Prep For The Week